okkuweb/slimegames-pico8/docs/slimegames.md

 - At the start the gravity is 0
 - Make sure that the ball speed is actually consistent at differing angles
 - Implement the ball hitspeed.
 Now the speed of the ball operates on some magic.
 I don't even know.
+- Hitting the ball should probably take into account the momentum of the player hitting it...?